 On the trains between the larger cities, you can bring the bike if you feel like needing a bike-free day during the holiday.

 The entire route is signposted, and you'll be following a very detailed route description in English as well as guiding maps.
-You will receive a hotel list and info letter.
-A detailed route description in English along with maps will be ready for you at the first hotel.

 * We note that the map is indicative and therefore does not contain precise route information.

 Arrival in Pisa, famous all over the world for its leaning tower in the Piazza dei Miracoli (Miracle Square).
 It looks kind of funny, and you can't help wondering how it’s not falling over.
 Pisa is a pleasant university city with lots of cozy cafes, squares and pedestrian streets.
 The old houses, painted in beautiful pastels and located down by the river, are a breathtaking spectacle.

 Day 2.
 To Lucca.
 30/45 km.